-The SSSI program is partially funded by the Winthrop Rockefeller Foundation.
+The SASI program is partially funded by the Winthrop Rockefeller Foundation.

 The AAMI program was profiled in the Foundation’s Moving the Needle Impact Brief: Marginalized Males Workforce Education Consortium